priyavrat-misra/til-in-java/README.md

 > From this point forward, s1 and s2 refer to the same object in memory.
 > */
 > ```
-- the term "intern" is a metaphor that refers to the practice of interning objects in a pool, much like a summer internship program.
+- the term "intern" is a metaphor that refers to the practice of interning objects in a pool, much like an internship program.
 Just as an intern program pools together interns from different companies to work on a shared project, string interning pools together all strings with the same value so that they can be represented by a single instance in memory.
 - the result string literal concatenation is also stored in the string pool, however if one of them is a variable, the result won't go to the string pool as it is evaluated at the run time.
 But if we make the variable a `final` then it'll be evaluated at compile time itself and will end up at the string pool.
 > ```java
 > String s1 = "Hello";